 - 1. Individual psychological tests;

 - 2. Individual and group screening tests;

 - 3. Teacher-made tests; and

-- 4. Others as deemed necessary to administer the school programs.
+- 4. Tests accompanying the District's adopted textbook series.

 Individual psychological tests may be administered by a certified psychometrist employed by the District.
 No student shall be given an individual psychological test unless his needs have been evaluated and he has been properly referred for testing by school personnel, with approval of his parents.
 Individual and group screening tests may be administered to gain additional information about a student's abilities and needs in accordance with State requirements.